robpomeroy/BrightOS/docs/INSTALL.md

 The final step will take some considerable time, particularly during the installation of packages.
 Unfortunately Ansible does not have good facilities for showing progress during package installation.
-Patience will usually be rewarded; the installation make take some hours.
+Patience will usually be rewarded; the installation make take minutes or hours, depending on the speed of your internet connection and hardware.

 Note: for advanced use (e.g. during further development of the playbook), you can use `[--skip-tags "tag1"] [--tags "tag2"]` to skip or target specific